jrathlev/InnoUnpacker-Windows-GUI/readme.md

 **InnoUnpacker** is a graphical user interface (GUI) for this console application that makes the usage more comfortable.
-The executable setup to be processed can be loaded via a file selection dialog or just by drag & drop.
+The executable setup to be processed can be loaded via a file selection dialog,
+just by drag & drop or using the command line.
 The basic file info and the list of included files are displayed immediately.
 To extract files, just click the appropriate button and select the destination directory.
 Optionally, a filter can be specified to extract only the matching files.

 [Application download](https://www.rathlev-home.de/index-e.html?home-e.html#unpack)